IMPD: 1 detained after fatal shooting near Crown Hill Cemetery

 INDIANAPOLIS (WISH) — One person was held for questioning after a fatal Thursday morning shooting just east of Crown Hill Cemetery.

-Indianapolis Metropolitan Police Department officers found one person shot around 6:20 a.m. in the 3300 block of Kenwood Avenue.
+Indianapolis Metropolitan Police Department officers found a man shot around 6:20 a.m. in the 3300 block of Kenwood Avenue.
 That’s a residential area near 34th and Illinois Streets less than a half-mile from the cemetery.

-The victim was taken to a hospital in critical condition but did not survive.
+The man was taken to a hospital in critical condition but did not survive.

-“IMPD has an individual detained,” IMPD Public Information Officer Samone Burris told News 8.
-“Their involvement is still unclear at this time.”
+IMPD Public Information Officer Samone Burris told News 8 that a person had been detained at the scene.
+The person detained was believed to be responsible for the incident, but after discussion with the Marion County Prosecutor’s office, they were released.

 The Marion County Coroner’s Office will share the victim’s name after relatives have been notified.